rabbitmq/rabbitmq-website/site/web-mqtt.md

 ].
 </pre>

-Note that port, certificate file and private key file are all mandatory.
+TLS listener port, server certificate file and private key file are mandatory options.
-An extended list of TLS settings can be found in [Ranch documentation](https://ninenines.eu/docs/en/ranch/1.4/manual/ranch_ssl/).
+An extended list of TLS settings is largely identical to those [for the core server](/ssl.html) but there are some minor differences.
+Full list of options accepted by this plugin can be found in [Ranch documentation](https://ninenines.eu/docs/en/ranch/1.4/manual/ranch_ssl/).

 ### <a id="tls-versions" class="anchor" href="#tls-versions">Enabled TLS Versions and Cipher Suites</a>